quixio/quix-streams/docs/quickstart.md

 # Quickstart

+Quix Streams provides you with a library for developing real-time streaming applications focused on time-series data.

+If you would like to know more about Quix Streams, you can view the [Quix Streams GitHub repository](https://github.com/quixio/quix-streams){target=_blank}.
+Quix Streams is open source under the Apache 2.0 license.

-In this quickstart guide you will learn how to start using the Quix Streams SDK as quickly as possible.
+In this quickstart guide you will learn how to start using Quix Streams as quickly as possible.
 This guide covers how to:

 * Create a consumer
 * Create a producer
 * Create a producer/consumer transform
-* Connect to Quix Platform
+* Connect to the Quix Platform

+The typical stream processing pipline you create with Quix Streams involves producers, consumers, and transforms.
+Producers publish information into a topic, consumers subscribe to read information from a topic.
+Transforms typically consume data, process it in some way, and then publish the transformed data to a topic, or stream within a topic.

+In this guide you'll learn how to create a producer that publishes data to a topic, a consumer that reads data from a topic, and a simple transform that consumes data from a topic, transforms it, and then publishes the new data to a topic.

+Initially you will work with your local Kafka installation, and then you'll learn how you can connect to Quix Platform.
+In Quix Platform you can build your stream processing pipelines graphically.

 ## Prerequisites

 The prerequisites for this guide are as follows:

 * [Python 3.x](https://www.python.org/downloads/){target=_blank}.
 * You have a local installation of [Kafka](https://kafka.apache.org/documentation/){target=_blank} up and running.
+You use this to test your code.

 Optionally: